 7. Write down your thoughts.

-Make a list of the things that the relationship has taught you, the compromises that you had to make, and the things that didn’t work for you.
+Make a list of the things the relationship has taught you, the compromises you had to make, and the things that didn’t work for you.
 Spend time in self-reflection and be honest while writing down your feelings.
-You could also write an honest letter to your ex—do not post it, though.
+You mighy also write an honest letter to your ex to assist you in better understanding and processing your feelings — do not post it, though.

 8. Listen to sad songs.